INFO FOR PET OWNERS

 From Admission to Discharge

 Your pet will be seen as soon as possible but sometimes you may be asked to wait as other pets may have more urgent medical needs.
-Patients are seen in order of their level of emergency.
+At our After Hours Vet in Perth, patients are seen in order of their level of emergency.

 Triage and Consultation

 Triage is the process of determining whether or not your pet has a life-threatening problem requiring immediate care.
 A staff member will ask you questions and observe your pet to determine the level of urgency.
 If a critical problem is identified, we will ask your permission to take your pet straight through to the treatment area for immediate therapy.
 Once your pet is stabilised the veterinarian will meet with you to discuss your pet’s condition and discuss their recommended course of action.

 If your pet is found to be stable, you will be asked to take a seat in the waiting room until a veterinarian is available to examine your pet.
 During this time you will be given a form to complete allowing us to generate a record for your pet or find their existing records if they’ve been to us before.
 The veterinarian will then examine your pet and consult with you about available treatment plans or medications.